earth-chris/elapid/docs/examples/geo.md

 The black and white structure of the checkerboard means this method can only generate one train/test split.

+### Geographic k-fold splits

-Alternatively, you can create `k` geographically-clustered folds using the `GeographicKFold` cross validation strategy:
+Alternatively, you can create `k` geographically-clustered folds using the `GeographicKFold` cross validation strategy.
+This method is effective for understanding how well models fit in one region will generalize to areas outside the training domain.

 ```python
 gfolds = ela.GeographicKFold(n_folds=4)